Vendaarlia/pink-ui/README.md

 ## Contributing

-We welcome contributions to Pink UI!
-If you have ideas for new features or improvements, please open an issue or submit a pull request.
+I'm welcome to new ideas for new features, improvements, or criticism. because I'm just a self-taught developer,  please open an issue for discuss.

 ## License